Jio Jalalon: Amateur career

 Jalalon also played in the PBA Developmental League (PBA D-League) during the NCAA offseason.
 In the league's 2015 Foundation Cup, Jalalon suited up for KeraMix.
 He joined the Caida Tile Masters during the 2016 PBA D-League Aspirants' Cup.

 Professional career

 On October 30, 2016, Jalalon was picked by the Star Hotshots in the 2016 PBA draft.

 He had an impressive PBA debut, putting up 11 points, five boards, one assist, and one steal in almost 22 minutes off the bench in the Hotshots’ 88–96 loss to San Miguel Beermen.
 The next game, Jalalon also puts up an impressive statline of numbers as he recorded 13 points, 6 rebounds, 5 assists and 1 steal in 27 minutes of playing time in a loss to the GlobalPort Batang Pier.
 In his third game, Jalalon have another impressive statline as he recorded 17 points, 5 rebounds and 5 steals in at least 24 minutes of playing time in a 99–75 win over the NLEX Road Warriors.

+On October 4, 2025, Jalalon signed with the TNT Tropang 5G.